romainPrignon/iot/docs/glossary.md

 A timestamp range

 ## zone
-Where the measurement took place (postalcode)
+Where the measurement took place (zipcode)